monestereo/JuceStandalonePluginTemplate/README.md

 -----
 Testing your plugin in a DAW is possible but not really fast, as you have to restart your DAW after every change.

-For this, you can develop your plugin in the Standalone environment, which shares the source code with the plugin.
+For this, you can develop your plugin in the standalone environment, which shares the source code with the plugin.

 To build, simply open the `MyPluginStandalone/Standalone.jucer` file in the Introjucer.